Breast cancer and the combined pill

 Should I take the pill if I have a family history of breast cancer?

-In most cases a family history of breast cancer will not affect the safety of the combined pill.
-However, if your family is known to carry a faulty gene, the combined pill may possibly increase this risk further and is best avoided.
+If your family is known to carry a faulty BRCA gene, the combined pill may possibly increase this risk further and is best avoided.

 How can the combined pill increase my risk of cancer?

 Taking the combined pill is associated with an increased risk in some cancers, such as breast and cervical cancer.
 But taking the combined pill can reduce the risk of other cancers, such as ovarian, womb and bowel cancer.

 Those taking the combined contraceptive pill over long periods of time may have a slightly increased risk of breast cancer and cervical cancer.
 According to Breast Cancer Now, in a group of 10,000 women who do not use the combined pill, about 40 will probably develop breast cancer between the ages of 30 and 39.

 In a group of 10,000 women who do use the combined pill for most of their 30s, about 54 will develop breast cancer between the ages of 30 and 39.
 So using the combined pill during this time causes about 14 extra cases of breast cancer in every 10,000 women.

 The link between the pill and breast cancer risk is not yet clear, but it is thought the hormones in the combined contraceptive pill (oestrogen and progestogen) can increase the growth of some breast cancers.

 This risk falls again once you stop taking the combined contraceptive pill, and 10 years after stopping, the person’s risk is no longer increased.

 If you have the faulty BRCA genes, you are already at high risk of breast and ovarian cancer, so taking the combined pill is an added risk.